berkay-cetin07/DSA-210Proj/README.md

 ## My Hypothesis

-Number of comment i post and time i spent on youtube does not depend on weekend or weekdays and specific month of a year and also time of the day.
+Number of comment i post, add videos to watch-later and time i spent on youtube does not depend on weekend or weekdays and specific month of a year and also time of the day.